Skip to main content

 clothing

-As the holiday season begins, California is making a commitment to a greener future by introducing the nation's first extended producer responsibility (EPR) program for apparel and textiles.
+As the holiday season begins, California is committing to a greener future by introducing the nation's first extended producer responsibility (EPR) program for apparel and textiles.

 California’s Responsible Textile Recovery Act of 2024 (SB 707), signed into law on September 28, 2024, is intended to divert postconsumer apparel and textile articles from landfills to be (1) reused, repaired, and recycled into secondary products or (2) disposed of in an environmentally safe manner.